fingerskier/manthra/README.md

 `considerable careful crafty compositions`

+I sense a trap.
+Next move?
+Spring the trap.
+  Revenge of the Sith

 In in response to a book written by 100 critics, "if I were wrong it would only take one."
   Albert Einstein